jandal487/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

- - I am statisfied by the performance of my pipeline on `project_video.mp4`.
-The output video is quite accurate.
+ - It is very difficult to solve challenge videos, especially, when there are sharp turns.
+I will spend more time on them and come up with separate 4 source points for each of the videos.
- - However, after observing challenge videos, I have many things to improve in my code.
-I will work now on these things to get accuracte results:
+ - Now, the project video is very accurate.
+However, I have still some things to improve in my code.
+I should apply smoothing between frame changes so that the projection is smooth and stable.
+I should also spend more time on color spaces and find a better function to get detect yellow, white lanes in different contrast, light and dark images.
-     * I should find a solution to get src and dst values programatically instead of trying different hard coded values.
-As with hard coded src & dst points, I will certainly face glitches at some point of the video.
-     * I should also debug my `get_binarized()` function and observe where it is not able to detect lanes properly.
-I should also consider the effect of shades, bright light, as it can be seen in hard challenge that the result goes totally wrong at certain locations.
-     * I should have followed the tip provided in the lesson to track previous points using the Line() class.
-This should help when there is a huge curve and achieve right lane tracking all time.
-I will implement it now to improve my results.
+ - Since this project is heuristic based, as we have to find right src points and hard code them in the algorithm, so overall the project has been very time consuming.